-- in the bottom or outside slope of a ditch of a county or state road (see page 15) - in the same direction as road traffic in the ditch from one-half hour after sunset to one-half hour before sunrise (other than this time, you can ride in either direction) - one-half hour after sunset to one-half hour before sunrise on two-way snowmobile trails that are located within the ditches or adjacent to streets or highways when specifically permitted by the road authority (look for posted two-way signs, see page 16) - on a bridge, other than a bridge that is part of the main-traveled lanes of an interstate highway, in order to avoid obstructions to travel when absolutely necessary (the snowmobile must be operated in the extreme right-hand lane, the entrance to the roadway must be made within 100 feet of the bridge, and crossing must be made as quickly as possible) - on state and local trails (see pages 12-14 for Snowmobile State Trail Sticker requirements) - on iced-over waters that have legal access (if not restricted by law or local ordinances) - on township roads when not restricted by local ordinance - on public lands that are open to motorized vehicles.
+- in the bottom or outside slope of a ditch of a county or state road (see page 15) - in the same direction as road traffic in the ditch from one-half hour after sunset to one-half hour before sunrise (other than this time, you can ride in either direction) - one-half hour after sunset to one-half hour before sunrise on two-way snowmobile trails that are located within the ditches or adjacent to streets or highways when specifically permitted by the road authority (look for posted two-way signs, see page 16) - on a bridge, other than a bridge that is part of the main-traveled lanes of an interstate highway, in order to avoid obstructions to travel when absolutely necessary (the snowmobile must be operated in the extreme right-hand lane, the entrance to the roadway must be made within 100 feet of the bridge, and crossing must be made as quickly as possible) - · on state and local grant in aid trails - on iced-over waters that have legal access (unless restricted by local ordinances) - · on township roads when not restricted by local ordinance - on public lands that are open to motorized vehicles.
 Land uses vary.
 Be sure to check all federal, state, and local ordinances. - on your own land